nicolass03/chatroom/readme.md

 Now, talking about considerations, i decided to add a simple security layer with authentication and multiple chatrooms option to add more complexity to the project.

-A the requirement document says i had to use Express, but as this is more of a real-time application, doing some research i would suggest another framework called Fastify, that would suit better in terms of performance.

 In the front-end, also used graphql-codegen to generate types from graphql.